-On four Saturdays in the summer the River District hosts one of its free Savour Summer Festival events which feature live music, food trucks, market vendors, giveaways and family-friendly activities.
+On three Saturdays in the summer the River District hosts one of its free Savour Summer Festival events which feature live music, food trucks, market vendors, giveaways and family-friendly activities.

-The events all take place in the later part of the day in the River District’s Town Centre near the Starbucks at 8540 River District Crossing (at Sawmill Crescent).
+The events all took place in the afternoons from 2 until 6 pm in the River District’s Town Centre near the Starbucks at 8540 River District Crossing (at Sawmill Crescent).

-Each evening has a slightly different theme and live band or other performance.
+Each event has a slightly different theme and live band or other performance.